 Divorce may be highly costly, and figuring out how to pay the fees and obligations related with it can be difficult.
 Court fees, legal fees, accountant fees, and, if necessary, fees for a private investigator can quickly mount up.
-It goes without saying that determining how these costs will be paid is a vital element of any divorce.
+It goes without saying that determining how these costs will be paid and who pays attorney fees in divorce is a vital element of any divorce.

 In other circumstances, people will try to persuade their spouses to cover their fees and costs.
 The filing party is normally the one who pays the court fees, but the receiving party may ask the court to make the receiving party pay.
 The situation and the laws of the local state will determine whether or not this is a reasonable request.